vrchatapi/vrchatapi-java/docs/InviteApi.md

 <a name="requestInviteWithPhoto"></a>
 # **requestInviteWithPhoto**
-> Notification requestInviteWithPhoto(userId, image, data)
+> Notification requestInviteWithPhoto(userId, data, image)

 Request Invite with photo